CROI 2027 Chair and Vice Chairs

 Research Focus: Long term outcomes in HIV, precision medicine, and development of companion diagnostics for new and emerging infectious diseases

-Graeme Meintjes, MD, MPH, PhD
+Graeme Meintjes, MBChB, MPH, PhD

 Dr Meintjes is a Clinical Professor of Infectious Diseases at Queen Mary University of London (QMUL) and a Professor of Medicine at the University of Cape Town (UCT).
 He is an adult Infectious Diseases Specialist.
-In addition to his research focus, his group also investigates drug-resistant tuberculosis, diagnostics for TB, and antiretroviral therapy strategies.
+In addition to his research focus, his group also investigates drug-resistant tuberculosis, diagnostics for tuberculosis (TB), and antiretroviral therapy strategies.

 Jonathan Mermin, MD, MPH